Achievable logoAchievable logo

 Additional information

-1. Box for Nasal colonization with Staphylococci can be eradicated by intranasal mupirocin or oral ciprofloxacin or trimethoprim sulfamethoxazole.
+1. Box for nasal colonization with staphylococci can be eradicated with intranasal mupirocin, oral ciprofloxacin, or trimethoprim-sulfamethoxazole.

-2. Box for CAMP test stands for Chrisie, Atkinson, and Munch-Peterson, who first described the phenomenon of enhancement of the beta hemolytic activity of beta hemolysin from S.aureus by a protein produced by Group B streptococci.
-Group B streptococcus is streaked perpendicular to a streak of S.aureus on blood agar and incubated overnight.
-The test is positive if synergistic beta hemolysis is seen as an “arrow-shaped" area of hemolysis where the streaks meet each other.
+2. Box for CAMP test: CAMP stands for Christie, Atkinson, and Munch-Peterson, who first described the enhancement of the beta-hemolytic activity of beta hemolysin from S. aureus by a protein produced by Group B streptococci.
+To perform the test, Group B streptococcus is streaked perpendicular to a streak of S. aureus on blood agar and incubated overnight.
+The test is positive if synergistic beta hemolysis is seen as an “arrow-shaped” area of hemolysis where the streaks meet.

 3. Box for Fitz-Hugh-Curtis syndrome (gonococcal perihepatitis) is a rare disorder that occurs almost exclusively in women.
 It is characterized by inflammation of the membrane lining the stomach (peritoneum) and the tissues surrounding the liver (perihepatitis).
 Fitz-Hugh-Curtis syndrome is a complication of pelvic inflammatory disease (PID) in women.
 Infection is often caused by Neisseria gonorrhoeae and Chlamydia trachomatis.

 4. Penicillin or third-generation cephalosporins (ceftriaxone and cefotaxime are the drugs of choice) are used to treat meningococcal infections.
-Rifampin or ciprofloxacin can be used in prophylaxis.
+Rifampin or ciprofloxacin can be used for prophylaxis.

-5. Box for repeated gonococcal infections: a person can get reinfected with the same strain of gonococci multiple times as the organism changes the antigenicity of its pili and outer membrane protein.
+5. Box for repeated gonococcal infections: a person can be reinfected with the same strain of gonococci multiple times because the organism changes the antigenicity of its pili and outer membrane protein.

-6. In cases of suspected coinfections of N.gonorrhoeae and Chlamydia trachomatis, the cervical specimen for N gonorrhoeae detection should be taken before the specimen for C trachomatis, because N.gonorrhoeae is present in the mucus from the endocervix and C trachomatis is present in cervical epithelial cells.
+6. In suspected coinfections with N. gonorrhoeae and Chlamydia trachomatis, collect the cervical specimen for N. gonorrhoeae detection before the specimen for C. trachomatis.
+This order matters because N. gonorrhoeae is present in mucus from the endocervix, while C. trachomatis is present in cervical epithelial cells.

 7. Gonorrhoea is a reportable public health disease.